-New York's Appellate Division held on November 23 that Barbara Stanislav could not sue William Papp for injuries she sustained when she fell off a horse during a date.
-She alleged that Mr. Papp "was negligent in failing to properly warn her and appreciate her limited level of skill as a rider, and in failing to pay proper attention to her request that the horses proceed at a slow pace in a careful manner."
+New York's Appellate Division held on November 23 that a woman could not sue a man for injuries she sustained when she fell off a horse during a date.
+The plaintiff alleged her date "was negligent in failing to properly warn her and appreciate her limited level of skill as a rider, and in failing to pay proper attention to her request that the horses proceed at a slow pace in a careful manner."

 Things apparently went downhill from there.

 The problem with a lawsuit like this is going to be the "assumption of risk" doctrine, which in the context of sporting activities precludes an action based on risks that are considered "inherent in the sport."
 Just the week before, the state's highest court had heard argument in a case where plaintiff alleged defendant hit him with a golf ball without yelling "Fore!"
 The lower courts dismissed that case based on this doctrine, and it looks like that's what the Appellate Division did here.